Hirenr12/BrainRotGame_OPSC7312POE/README.md

     GET /user/search: Searches for users by username on Firebase.

 ### Firebase Cloud Messaging:
--Firebase Cloud Messaging (FCM) is used for sending notifications to users.
+- Firebase Cloud Messaging (FCM) is used for sending notifications to users.
--Notifications are triggered for various events, such as:
+- Notifications are triggered for various events, such as:

     Updates in the user's position on the leaderboard.
     Game invitations or challenges from other users.
     Changes in a private leaderboard's composition.

--FCM ensures users are engaged and informed of important updates within the app.
+- FCM ensures users are engaged and informed of important updates within the app.

 ### Support AI
--The app integrates AI-powered support through Gemini, which powers a support chatbot.
+- The app integrates AI-powered support through Gemini, which powers a support chatbot.
--The chatbot assists users by troubleshooting common issues, answering general questions, and providing guidance on how to use the app's features.
+- The chatbot assists users by troubleshooting common issues, answering general questions, and providing guidance on how to use the app's features.
--The AI chatbot is available 24/7, enhancing the user experience by offering instant help and support.
+- The AI chatbot is available 24/7, enhancing the user experience by offering instant help and support.

 ### Community and Feedback
--The app includes a Community and Feedback page where users can:
+- The app includes a Community and Feedback page where users can:

     Converse with other players, share tips, strategies, and opinions about the games.
     Submit feedback to the development team, which is stored in Firebase Firestore.
     The feedback mechanism allows us to receive direct user input on improving the app, which helps guide future updates and feature improvements.

 ### Privacy Policy
--The app includes a Privacy Policy to ensure transparency regarding how user data is collected, stored, and used.
+- The app includes a Privacy Policy to ensure transparency regarding how user data is collected, stored, and used.
--The privacy policy outlines the use of Firebase services, the collection of data (such as usernames, points, and leaderboard entries), and how this information is protected.
+- The privacy policy outlines the use of Firebase services, the collection of data (such as usernames, points, and leaderboard entries), and how this information is protected.

 ### Settings